anilkumarguggilla12/Dice-Simulator/README.md

-# This is Dice-Simulator code written in python using if .
+# This is Dice-Simulator code written in python using simple if .